-International Testing Week: mobilization around the globe!
+The International Testing Week: global mobilization !

 - hepatitis B and C,